Manav Gupta: Noah's Ark

-This artwork created by Manav Gupta incorporates the symbolism of Noah's Ark to emphasize the importance of environmental preservation.
-Acting as a metaphor for earth and humanity in its cycle of creation, destruction, and rebirth, the artist explores the pivotal role played by the ark.
+Gupta incorporates the symbolism of Noah's Ark to emphasize the importance of environmental preservation.
+Acting as a metaphor for earth and humanity in its cycle of creation, destruction, and rebirth, he explores the pivotal role played by the ark.
 In his interpretation, Noah's Ark represents an ancient civilization in which Noah and his vessel achieved historical significance by saving life on Earth from impending catastrophe.

 Gupta's artistic vision delves into the concept of an imagined buried museum, where the Noah's Ark and other creations, such as the Time Machine, are discovered.
 These artifacts symbolize the secrets of sustainable living and serve as a reminder of the collective responsibility mankind has in safeguarding nature from its own interference.

 The artwork encourages its viewers to reflect on their role as individuals in protecting not only themselves but also future generations and other species.
 It emphasizes the notion that humans are interconnected and malleable like clay, capable of assuming the role of Noah by pausing and adopting sustainable practices.
-By embracing a conscious approach to preserving the environment, one can guide their own families and other species toward an evolved and secure life.

 Bed of Life

-Gupta created two iterations of the bed: "Meet me by the Riverside, the bed of love" in 2017 and the "bed of life" in 2018.
-Gupta created his first prototype of the bed in 2012 in his studio.

-Gupta explores the theme of love and its delicate nature, intertwining it with the concept of sustainable development.
-He uses symbolic representations of male and female elements to convey an intimate expression of love, highlighting its fragility and ethereal quality.

-In the artwork, a "river"-bed is created with earthen lamps and cups, creating a visual depiction of a flowing stream that appears to originate from a profound source and seamlessly pour over.
-This riverbed serves as a symbolic representation of history, love, and a specific sense of hope evoked by the phrase "meet me by the riverside".

-The utilization of earthen materials such as lamps and cups suggests a connection to nature and a deeper understanding of the environment., and engages with the theme of sustainable development.

-Through these symbolic elements, the artwork encourages contemplation on the transient nature of love, the intertwining of human existence, and the potential for sustainable growth and development.
+Gupta produced two versions of the work — Meet Me by the Riverside, the Bed of Love (2017) and the Bed of Life (2018) — both an iteration of his 2012 prototype from his studio.
+The installation created with ceramics: earthen lamps and earthen cups, depict a man-made bed as a metaphor for riverbed.
+The riverbed evokes a symbolic representation of history, love, and hope, with the tagline Meet me by the riverside suggesting a connection to nature and a deeper understanding of the environment.